Mode Energy Partition in Partially Ionized Compressible MHD Turbulence: Methodology

 The coupling between ions and neutrals is characterized by two collisional frequencies.
 The neutral-ion collision frequency is defined as $\nu_{ni} = \gamma_{\rm d} \rho_i$, while the ion-neutral collision frequency is given by $\nu_{in} = \gamma_{\rm d} \rho_n$, respectively \citep{1992pavi.book.....S}.
 Here $\gamma_{\rm d}$ represents the drag coefficient governing the momentum exchange between ions and neutrals through collisions (see \citealt{2024MNRAS.527.3945H} for the two-fluid equations).

-To probe different coupling regimes, we vary the value of $\gamma_{\rm d}$ such that the neutral--ion collision frequency transitions from the strong-coupling regime (i.e., large $\gamma_{\rm d}$), where ions and neutrals are tightly locked, to the weak-coupling regime (i.e., small $\gamma_{\rm d}$), where the two fluids partially decouple dynamically.
+The typical ionization fraction in a molecular cloud is approximately $10^{-6}$.
+Simulating such a low ionization fraction directly is computationally prohibitive with current resources.
+Instead, to probe different coupling regimes, we vary the drag coefficient $\gamma_{\rm d}$.
+This allows us to transition the neutral--ion collision frequency from the strong-coupling regime (large $\nu_{ni}$), where ions and neutrals are tightly locked, to the weak-coupling regime (small $\nu_{ni}$), where the two fluids dynamically decouple.
+This approach is justified by the findings in the Appendix of \citet{2024MNRAS.527.3945H}, which demonstrated that the damping effects resulting from reducing $\gamma_{\rm d}$ are physically equivalent to those achieved by reducing the ion density $\rho_i$.

+Furthermore, while a typical molecular cloud spans $\sim 10$~pc, ion-neutral decoupling occurs at much smaller scales, around $0.01$~pc.
+In our simulations with $\gamma_{\rm d}=25$, decoupling occurs at a normalized wavenumber near $k \sim 3$, suggesting that our simulation box effectively represents a physical scale slightly larger than, but comparable to, this $0.01$~pc decoupling scale.
+Assuming a cloud temperature of $10$~K (sound speed $c_s \approx 0.2$~km~s$^{-1}$) and a large-scale turbulent velocity of $\sim 2$~km~s$^{-1}$ at 10~pc, the turbulent cascade would reduce the velocity dispersion at the $0.01$~pc scale to approximately $0.2$~km~s$^{-1}$ (assuming Kolmogorov scaling).
+Consequently, $M_s$ at this scale is expected to be close to unity.